Estimating and understanding exponential random graph models: Proofs

 Recalling that $\beta_1$ is fixed, define

 Let $A_n$ and $B_n$ denote the events in brackets in the above display.
 A simple computation shows that

 where $\Delta(G_n)$ is the number of triangles in $G_n$.
-It is easy to see that the exponential random graph model with $\beta_2\ge 0$ satisfies the FKG criterion~\cite{fkg71}.
-Therefore the above identities show that on the non-negative axis, $a_n$ is a non-decreasing function and $b_n$ is a non-increasing function.
+As noted at the end of Section~\ref{sec4}, the exponential random graph model with $\beta_2\ge0$ satisfies the FKG criterion \cite {fkg71}.
+Therefore, the above identities show that on the nonnegative axis, $a_n$ is a nondecreasing function and $b_n$ is a nonincreasing function.

-Let $q_1 := \sup\{x\in \rr: \lim_{n\ra\infty} a_n(x) = 0\}$.
-By equation \eqref{prelim1}, $q_1<\infty$ and by equation \eqref{prelim2} $q_1 \ge 0$.
-Similarly, if $q_2 := \inf\{x\in \rr: \lim_{n\ra\infty} b_n(x) = 0\}$, then $0\le q_2 < \infty$.
-Also, clearly, $q_1 \le q_2$ since $a_n+ b_n \ge 1$ everywhere.
-We claim that $q_1 = q_2$.
+Let $q_1:= \sup\{x\in\rr\dvtx \lim_{n\ra\infty} a_n(x) = 0\}$.
+By equation (\ref{prelim1}), $q_1<\infty$ and by equation (\ref {prelim2}) $q_1 \ge0$.
+Similarly, if $q_2:= \inf\{x\in\rr\dvtx \lim _{n\ra \infty} b_n(x) = 0\}$, then $0\le q_2 < \infty$.
+Also, clearly, $q_1 \le q_2$ since $a_n+ b_n \ge1$ everywhere.
+We claim that \mbox{$q_1 = q_2$}.
 This would complete the proof by the monotonicity of $a_n$ and $b_n$.

 To prove that $q_1 = q_2$, suppose not.
 Then $q_1 < q_2$.
-Then for any $\beta_2 \in (q_1, q_2)$, $\limsup a_n(\beta_2) > 0$ and $\limsup b_n(\beta_2) > 0$.
+Then for any $\beta_2 \in(q_1, q_2)$, $\limsup a_n(\beta_2) > 0$ and $\limsup b_n(\beta_2) > 0$.
 Now,

-Therefore by \eqref{prelim},
+Therefore by (\ref{prelim}),

-Thus, for any $\beta_2 \in (q_1, q_2)$, $\limsup (1-b_n(\beta_2)) > 0$.
-By Theorem \ref{specialbehave}, this implies that the function $\ell$ has a maximum in $[c_2, 1]$.
-Similarly, for any $\beta_2\in (q_1, q_2)$, $\limsup (1-a_n(\beta_2)) > 0$ and therefore the function $\ell$ has a maximum in $[0, c_1]$.
-Now fix $q_1 < \beta_2<\tilde{\beta}_2< q_2$, and let $\ell$ and $\tilde{\ell}$ denote the two $\ell$-functions corresponding to $\beta_2$ and $\tilde{\beta}_2$ respectively.
+Thus, for any $\beta_2 \in(q_1, q_2)$, $\limsup(1-b_n(\beta_2)) > 0$.
+By Theorem \ref{specialbehave}, this implies that the function $\ell $ has a maximum in $[c_2, 1]$.
+Similarly, for any $\beta_2\in(q_1, q_2)$, $\limsup(1-a_n(\beta_2)) > 0$ and therefore the function $\ell$ has a maximum in $[0, c_1]$.
+Now fix $q_1 < \beta_2<\widetilde{\beta}_2< q_2$, and let $\ell$ and $\widetilde{\ell}$ denote the two $\ell $-functions corresponding to $\beta_2$ and $\widetilde{\beta}_2$, respectively.
 That is,

-By the above argument, $\ell$ attains its maximum at some point $u_1 \in [0,c_1]$ and at some point $u_2\in [c_2,1]$.
+By the above argument, $\ell$ attains its maximum at some point $u_1 \in[0,c_1]$ and at some point $u_2\in[c_2,1]$.
 (There may be other maxima, but that is irrelevant for us.)
 Note that

 On the other hand